Geeksltd/MSharp.Docs/Tutorials/1/README.md

         }
     }
 ```
 Another important module is form module that deals with add or edit entity.
 This class inherits from **FormModule** class that tell M# framework how to deal with this class.
-This special class tells M# that it should generate a form page that is responsible for Add or Edit entity.
+This special class tells M# that it should generate a form page.

 ### Adding Contact List Page to Menu
 Our last step is to include a *contact list page* in the main menu, for doing this open **MainMenu.cs** class and add *ContactPage* class here as a menu item.